openstack/ironic-inspector-specs/specs/dmidecode-reporting.rst

 ===================

 Configuring nodes for better performance is a priority from the operator’s point of view.
-The operator can specify node capabilities in a nova flavor for a node to be selected for `scheduling`_.
+The operator can specify node capabilities in a **nova** flavor for a node to be selected for `scheduling`_.
 Collecting key CPU, memory, and BIOS data fields will enable operator to create flavors based on discovered hardware features.

-Here is a list of the key data fields that will be of use for this purpose:
+Here is a list of the key data fields that might be used for this purpose:

 * ``BIOS Version``: To know which firmware version is running on the host, for maintenance reasons.